Evolutionary psychology: Theoretical foundations

 The theories on which evolutionary psychology is based originated with Charles Darwin's work, including his speculations about the evolutionary origins of social instincts in humans.
 Modern evolutionary psychology, however, is possible only because of advances in evolutionary theory in the 20th century.

-Evolutionary psychologists say that natural selection has provided humans with many psychological adaptations, in much the same way that it generated humans' anatomical and physiological adaptations.
+Evolutionary psychologists say that natural selection has provided humans with many psychological adaptations, much the same way it has generated humans' anatomical and physiological adaptations.
 As with adaptations in general, psychological adaptations are said to be specialized for the environment in which an organism evolved, the environment of evolutionary adaptedness.
 Sexual selection provides organisms with adaptations related to mating.
 For male mammals, which have a relatively high maximal potential reproduction rate, sexual selection leads to adaptations that help them compete for females.
-For female mammals, with a relatively low maximal potential reproduction rate, sexual selection leads to choosiness, which helps females select higher quality mates.
+For female mammals, with a relatively low maximal potential reproduction rate, sexual selection leads to choosiness, which helps females select higher-quality mates.
 Charles Darwin described both natural selection and sexual selection, and he relied on group selection to explain the evolution of altruistic (self-sacrificing) behavior.
 But group selection was argued to be a weak explanation by those who adopted the 20th century's individualistic gene-centred view of evolution, because it was thought that in any loosely-bonded group which lacked strong in-group dynamics (of the kind assumed by Darwin), less altruistic individuals will be more likely to survive, and the group will become less self-sacrificing as a whole.